rifatrakib/practical-pydantic/validators/README.md

 > ##### Tip
 >
 > If you have a lot of fields that you want to validate, it usually makes sense to define a help function with which you will avoid setting `allow_reuse=True` over and over again.

+#### Root Validators

+Validation can also be performed on the entire model's data.
+As with field validators, root validators can have `pre=True`, in which case they're called before field validation occurs (and are provided with the raw input data), or `pre=False` (the default), in which case they're called after field validation.

+Field validation will not occur if `pre=True` root validators raise an error.
+As with field validators, "post" (i.e. `pre=False`) root validators by default will be called even if prior validators fail; this behaviour can be changed by setting the `skip_on_failure=True` keyword argument to the validator.
+The `values` argument will be a dict containing the values which passed field validation and field defaults where applicable.